oberon-lang/oberon-lang.github.io/_posts/2023-12-25-towards-concurrency.md

 SEND and RECEIVE modify the channel state, i.e. don't work with IN parameters or receivers.

 In Go - in contrast to its predecessors - channels can be closed; Oberon+ doesn't support this feature because it is not strictly necessary and has a complicated semantics which contradicts the Oberon philosophy of simplicity.

+The AWAIT and SIGNAL procedures can only be called from a procedure bound to a monitor.

+The AWAIT procedure suspends the calling thread until SIGNAL is called.
+More than one thread can be waiting on the same MONITOR instance.
+Calling SIGNAL wakes up the next waiting thread.

 An extended version of the WITH statement can be used to choose which of a set of possible SEND or RECEIVE operations will proceed:
 ```